larroyo3/Destin/README.md

 Script by Louis Ledoux and Chloé Menigoz.

 ### Requirement
-Dowload Renpy
+-Dowload Renpy</br>
-Move this repository in the Renpy folder
+-Move this repository in the Renpy folder

 ### Usage
 ```bash